moonshot-nagayama-pj/public-documents/timing-regimes/timing-regimes-in-quantum-networks.md

 # Timing Regimes in Quantum Networks

+# Prologue

+In 1982, Digitial Equipment Corporation, Intel, and Xerox published  __The Ethernet: A Local Area Network Data Link Layer and Physical Layer Specifications__.
+This 120-page document specifies pretty much everything: diameter of the coaxial cable, its impedance, dispersion, maximum cable length, voltages and currents, signal rise times, etc. The types of physical connectors allowed.
+How a bit is encoded in the signal.
+How a frame is demarcated.
+How collisions are detected.
+The format of messages.
+Addressing.
+Multicasting.
+Polynomials for error correction.
+It's ALL there.

+Equally importantly, it specifies __timing requirements__.
+For example, the rise time for a signal on the coaxial cable shall be $25\pm 5$ nanoseconds.
+The total worst-case round-trip delay is calculated in a table to be $46.38\mu\textrm{s}$.
+How the entries in that table are combined to produce that number is fairly obvious; however, the numerical entries themselves are mostly unjustified in the specification itself, only stated.
+One exception is the statement, "Rise and fall times meet 10,000 series ECL requirements," referring to a specific series of well-known digital emitter-coupled logic parts, and hence incorporating a great deal of prior knowledge and work by reference.

+In the quantum world, we are starting from first principles.
+Hence, we must begin at the beginning.
+We want to have specifications like Ethernet's, but first we must describe how the entries in e.g. the physical propagation delay budget are determined.
+The rols of this document is to provide the underpinnings that give a shared understanding of how the basic numbers are determined and how they can be combined in a particular system design.

+Thanks, DIX Ethernet creators, for showing the way!

+# Introduction

 Quantum networks that distribute end-to-end entanglement involve a number of tasks with varying demands on timing precision and jitter.
 The design of a quantum network will involve a layered protocol architecture where different layers take responsibility for meeting these differing constraints.
 This document describes the various timing regimes, from most to least stringent, in order to assist the process of making key design decisions.

 The range of time scales of interest extends from ensuring the sub-wavelength stability of optical paths up to batch monitoring of the operation of the network itself.
 Light with a wavelength of $1.5\mu\text{m}$ (common in communications, including quantum communications) has a frequency of approximately $200$ THz ($2\times 10^{14}$ Hertz), for a cycle time of $5\times 10^{-15}$ seconds.
 Ranging from sub-wavelength stabilization through background operations such as routing, therefore, covers some 16 or more decimal orders of magnitude.
 Add in a 24-hour thermal drift that must be compensated for in many cases, and we reach twenty decimal orders of magnitude from the bottom to the top.
 Naturally, meeting this range of demands requires the use of a variety of mechanisms.
 This document avoids specifying solutions to the problems, and instead presents the functions and how their requirements are calculated (or measured).
 Thus, each individual network design should apply the methods introduced here and present a numerical summary of the resulting values, after which corresponding solutions can be proposed and implemented.